Yuzu2005/Yuzu2005.github.io/README.md

 For this project I made:

-A main menu with buttons such as play, quit and resolution buttons.
+-A main menu with buttons such as play, quit and resolution buttons.

-Hosting and joining the same level with friends by connecting to Lan.
+-Hosting and joining the same level with friends by connecting to Lan.

-Changing a colour of a spotlight with C++.
+-Changing a colour of a spotlight with C++.

 Afterwards, I feel like I know more about how to use C++ with unreal as well as how to create a multiplayer system.
 I also created a small animation for pulling the phone up when needing to look at the menu.
 To make the game more immersive I did some research and found out how to add widgets in the game instead of just on the viewport.
 If I were to do this again I would have wished to add more to the C++ as I thought there wasn't enough to it in the game.